RadoslavSleboda/Bank-account/README.md

 You can login to already existing accounts or create your own.
 Also you can cancel account.

-To make it little more alive you can move time forward and see interactions betveen money and loan also there is fluctuating interest.
+You can move time forward and see interactions betveen money and loan also there is fluctuating interest.